 Iced coffee tricks to try at home

-As you attend culinary academy, you'll learn a bit about drinks, like how to pair different alcoholic beverages with the various stages of a meal.
+When you attend culinary school, you learn a bit about drinks, like how to pair different alcoholic beverages with the various stages of a meal.
 You may also delve into one of the most globally-popular beverages: coffee.
 As the weather turns warmer, many people switch from hot brews to cold ones, swapping their usual cream for some ice cubes.
 Here are some tips for making the perfect iced coffee:

 Watery iced coffee is not very flavorful and doesn’t satisfy the intense craving for caffeinated beans on a hot day.
 To keep your brew from becoming diluted, simply pour coffee straight into ice cube trays and stick them in the freezer.
 Use these coffee cubes to replace regular ice cubes in ice coffee.
 They will melt and keep your drink cool without adding extra water.